SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 Both views are provided in your Dremio space.
 For details on views and spaces in Dremio, see the section [Refining Offloaded Cumulocity IoT Data](/datahub/working-with-datahub/#refining-offloaded).

-{{< c8y-admon-info >}}
-The fields **childDevices** and **childAssets** are not part of the default offloading columns.
+>**Info:** The fields **childDevices** and **childAssets** are not part of the default offloading columns.
 They were included in previous versions, but lead to problems for a high number of list items in those fields.
 In such a case, the columns were no more readable by Dremio.
 If they need to be included in the offloaded data, they can be defined as additional result columns.
 However, you have to ensure that the number of list items in those fields does not exceed the Dremio limit configured in your environment.
-{{< /c8y-admon-info >}}

 #### Offloading the measurements collection